-By Craig Dodge – An interesting question came up recently: What’s the difference between a social business (social enterprise) and a ‘regular’ business?
-Which often leads to the question about what’s the difference between a social business and an NGO (Non-Governmental Organization or charity).
+An interesting question came up recently: What is a social enterprise?
+What’s the difference between a social business (social enterprise) and a ‘regular’ business?
+Which often leads to another question: What’s the difference between a social business and an NGO (Non-Governmental Organization or charity).

 This post will attempt to give a brief answer to those questions, and explain where Phare, The Cambodian Circus fits.

 A social business and a ‘regular’ business are similar in that they both survive by making a profit selling something; product, service, entertainment, etc. The difference is how they use the profit.
 Profits in a ‘regular’ business go to the owner(s) to do with as they wish.
 Profits in a social business go to a specific cause that the social business identifies.

 You might be thinking a social business sounds a bit like a charity, right?
 Charities work to benefit society.
 Social businesses work to benefit society.
 So what’s the difference?

 A charity or non-profit gets money to operate from donations.
 The donors are not buying a product or service, but giving money to the charity to do it’s good work.
 Some non-profits have a product or service they sell, but they survive mainly on donations.
 Some social businesses may receive donations, but they survive mainly on revenue from sales.